ORM Connection Lifecycle Hooks

 import time

-@event.listens_for(Engine, 'checkout')
+@event.listens_for(engine, 'checkout')

 def validate_on_checkout(dbapi_conn, connection_record, connection_proxy):